 Plans & pricing

-However, you can still opt-in for a free 1Password trial.
-It lasts 30 days, and you don’t need to provide any payment information.
+1Password pricing starts at $2.99 per month, billed annually.
+There is no free version, but you can opt-in for a free 30-day 1Password trial.
 This should be plenty of time to find out whether the service fits you.
-If you decide that it would be worth the price, here’s what you get with the paid options.
+If you decide that it would be worth the price, here’s what you get with the paid plans.

 |Personal (1 user)||Unlimited passwords, 1GB document storage, 24/7 email support, 365-day item history, Travel Mode, 2FA||$35.88/year|

 |Families (5 users)||Everything in Personal + sharing of passwords, credit cards, and secure notes, family member permission management, account recovery||$59.88/year|